 - Digital food thermometer* to ensure your batches reach the appropriate temperatures for your yogurt to be made

-Or check out this list of top recommended instant pot accessories by the best Insta-pot cooks on the web.
+Don't forget to see our list of top recommended instant pot accessories by the best Instant Pot cooks on the web.

 How to make yogurt in the instant pot

 If you know nothing about making yogurt, you might be intimidated wondering what yogurt making even entails.
 But worry not, with the instant pot, this process is almost all easy with the push of a button.

 First, you’ll need your ingredients.
 Goods news is that you only require two: milk and yogurt.

 And all of these recipes pretty much use the same basic process, which isn't too hard to follow:

 - Step 1.
 Sterilize your instant pot and all equipment you’ll be using.

 - Step 2.
 Heat milk to the yogurt temperature of 180 degrees.